strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ### Light

-Review the Light rules.
 Lanterns illuminate 30' clearly and provide dim outlines and shadows for a further 30'.
 In the dark, light sources are visible miles away.

 ### Other Activities